mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 1. Secure Boot
 	1. Ability to cryptographically verify code before execution.
-	1. Ability to check for integrity violation of the module/device
+	1. Ability to check for integrity violation of the module/device.
 	1. Halt upon failure.
 	1. Ability to securely upgrade and perform forward only upgrades, to thwart downgrade attacks.
 	1. SHA256 hash equivalent or above should be used for all hashing requirements
-	1. All root of trust is provisioned upon first boot or before
+	1. All root of trust is provisioned upon first boot or before.
 	1. All upgrades would be considered success only after the successful boot with proper hash and signature verification.
 	1. The boot should fail upon hash/signature failures and would never operate in a intermediary state.
 	1. Maximum of 10 failed attempts should lock the upgrade process and brick the device.
 However chip manufactures can decide to be less than 10.